 6. Erosion: Areas of soil displacement on steep slopes resulting from yarding systems would be treated to prevent rill and gully erosion and possible sediment delivery to stream courses.
 Where appropriate, erosion control treatment on bare soils may include water bar placement, hillslope contouring, scattering slash on disturbed soils, placement of mulch, and application of approved seed.
 Mulch may be used on slopes greater than 20%.
 Effective ground cover would be installed prior to October 1 of each year.
-Applicable BMPs: T-6: Protection of unstable lands, T-13: Erosion Prevention and Control Measured During Timber Sale Operations.
 Forest Plan standard and guideline FW-025.

-Native plant materials are the first choice in revegetation of bare soils, [e.g., blue wildrye (Elymus glaucus), California brome (Bromus carinatus), and broadleaf lupine (Lupinus latifolius)].
+Native plant materials collected locally are the first choice in revegetation of bare soils, [e.g., blue wildrye (Elymus glaucus), California brome (Bromus carinatus), and broadleaf lupine (Lupinus latifolius)].
 Non-native, non-invasive plant species may be used if native plant materials are not available or as an interim measure designed to aid in the re-establishment of native plants.[e.g., annual ryegrass (Lolium multiflorum) and Madsen sterile wheat.]
 Non-native invasive plant species would not be used.
 This implements Forest Plan standard and guideline FW-148 and standard 13 of the Regional Invasive Plants Record of Decision.